Online Classes, Events & Tournaments, and Services

 Registration: Free for MI members.
 Members will have to register online to secure their spot and to receive an email confirming the Zoom link.

-Come join us on Sundays starting September 13 as we start offering a free class for women from 10am-12pm(noon) online.
+Come join us on Sundays as we are offering a free class for women from 10am-12pm(noon) online.

 Coached by FIDE Trainer Sophie Adams, this class is for women and girls looking to develop their chess skills with a community of women.
 Knowledge of piece movements and mates is expected.
 Registration is required so we may send the links for players to join.
 Zoom will be required to participate, and we will include optional links to participate in online platforms like chess.com if players would like to play with each other online.